-It was on June 20, 1980 when the United States designated the country’s first American Viticultural Area – AVA.
-It wasn’t Napa Valley or Sonoma though.
-Nope.
-It was Augusta, Missouri.
+On June 20, 1980 the United States designated the country’s first American Viticultural Area – AVA.
+It wasn’t Napa Valley or Sonoma but rather Augusta, Missouri.

 This year marks the 38th anniversary of Augusta, Missouri being named the first AVA.
 Since then, the U.S. has designated more than 240 AVAs throughout its 50 states, with more being added each year.

-So why was Augusta chosen as the first AVA?
+Why was Augusta Chosen as the First AVA?

 Back in 1976 there was this “little” wine competition in France called the Judgment of Paris, where two American wines WON, beating out French wines.
 This was the first time since National Prohibition that American wines were recognized as equal to that of the wines being produced in European countries.
 (Both winners were from California – the 1973 Chardonnay from Chateau Montelena and the 1973 Cabernet Sauvignon from Stag’s Leap Wine Cellars.)